 10. Lovies

-Lovies can make the transition from home to daycare a little easier.
-While it’s a good idea to pack a favorite snuggly item, don’t send something irreplaceable (or buy a back-up), as blankies can disappear.
+Lovies make the transition from home to daycare a little easier, so it’s a must on our daycare checklist.
+Remember, while it’s a good idea to pack a favorite snuggly item, don’t send something irreplaceable (or buy a backup), as blankies can disappear.
 Also, ask if your daycare center has policies on what you can and can’t bring.
-Order a pair of matching lovies, like the snuggly offerings from Bunnies by the Bay or the two-packs of security blankets from Copper Pearl, and you’ll be all set.
+Order a pair of matching lovies, like the snuggly offerings from Bunnies by the Bay, or the two-packs of security blankets from Copper Pearl, and you’ll be all set.
 A few days before the big drop-off day at daycare, hold the lovie to give it some of your comforting scent.

 11. Lists of Your Little One’s Likes & Dislikes, Plus Paperwork

-Does your baby love a good lullaby before naps, or hate avocados?
+Does your baby love a good lullaby before naps or hate avocados?
 Daycares usually send home paperwork that includes a getting-to-know-you child form, plus essential information like medical history and development and milestone updates.
-Fill out these forms and include any additional information your baby’s caregivers might need so they’re able to take good care of your sweet babe.
+Fill out these forms and include any additional information your baby’s caregivers might need so they can take good care of your sweet babe.

 Make sure to snap some photos of their first day of daycare—and share them with your family and friends near and far—with the Tinybeans app.
 The secure platform puts parents in total control of who sees and interacts with photos and videos of their kids.